23 Mind-Blowing Facts About Turkeys You Definitely Didn't Know

 We eat nearly 50 million turkeys each Thanksgiving.

 Around 88 percent of Americans choose the traditional bird for their Thanksgiving meal, which means that around 46 million turkeys are eaten in the U.S. on that one day each year, according to the University of Illinois.
 It's also a popular pick for other holidays as well, with 22 million and 19 million eaten each year on Christmas and Easter, respectively.

 The average American eats 104.9 pounds of turkey every year.

 Along with eating turkeys on Thanksgiving, Christmas, and Easter, Americans also enjoy the bird's meat throughout the rest of the year in sandwiches, soups, and a range of other dishes.
 And according to 2015 data from U.S. News and World Report, the average U.S. citizen eats nearly 105 pounds of turkey annually.

-There are more than 300 million people in the United States.
-And in 2012 alone, 253.5 million turkeys were produced across the country, according to the University of Illinois.
+There are more than 330 million people in the United States.
+And in 2019 alone, 229 million turkeys were produced across the country, according to the National Agricultural Statistics Service.
 Soon they might overtake us!